Active learning for data streams: a survey: Preliminaries on active learning

 Pool-based active learning is one of the most widely studied scenarios in the machine learning literature.
 The goal is to select the most informative subset of observations from a closed, static set of unlabeled data points.
 The majority of the proposed pool-based active learning approaches have been developed for classification tasks \citep{Cai2013}, with image classification being a common application in computer vision \citep{Li2013}, as manually labeling large image datasets can be a challenging task.

 The flowchart in Figure \ref{fig:pool_based} provides an overview of pool-based active learning sampling schemes, where $k$ represents the number of unlabeled instances whose label is queried at each round.
 Traditional machine learning models that do not require substantial computational resources to train are typically associated with a choice of $k$ equal to one \citep{Vahdat2019}.
 This allows a timely update of the instance selection criteria, avoiding the redundant labeling of similar data points.
 However, larger values of $k$ have also been used in practice, such as the analysis performed by \cite{Ge2014} for values ranging from 5 to 30 or the approach used by \cite{Cai2013} to add 3\% of the total number of observations to the training set each time.
 Using a higher $k$ value may be more practical when working with large models, as repeated training can be computationally expensive and challenging.
 To this extent, batch mode active learning is generally considered to be a more efficient and effective option for image classification or detection tasks compared to the one-by-one query strategy, as the latter can be resource-intensive and time-consuming when working with large neural networks \citep{Ren2022}.
 This is because re-training the model with just one new data point with high input dimensionality may not result in significant improvement \citep{Ren2022}.
 In general, the choice of $k$ may be problem- or model-specific, as it represents a trade-off between computational efficiency and the risk of querying redundant labels.
-To enhance pool-based active learning, many approaches combine uncertainty-based instance selection criteria with acquisition functions such as entropy \citep{Shannon1948,Wu2022}, mutual information \citep{Haussmann2020}, or variation ratio \citep{Schmidt2020}.
-Entropy is commonly used as an acquisition function in active learning because it provides a way to measure the uncertainty of the model predictions for a given data point.
-The entropy of a probability distribution is a measure of the amount of disorder or randomness in the distribution.
-In the context of active learning, the entropy of a model's predicted class probabilities for a data point can be used as a measure of the model's uncertainty about the correct class label for that data point.
-Acquiring examples with the highest uncertainty is one way to select data points for annotation, but it is not the only way.
-Using an acquisition function like entropy allows to balance exploration and exploitation, where the model can select instances with high uncertainty but also instances where the model is confident but uncertain among similar classes.
-Additionally, using entropy as an acquisition function allows to trade off the exploration of different regions of the feature space by exploiting the information already available.
-For example, the focus might be more on instances where the model is uncertain among similar classes rather than instances where the model is uncertain among very dissimilar classes.
-Mutual information and variation ratio can also be used on the predictions obtained with the current model, in order to seek a diverse set of data points for which the predictions are the most uncertain.
-For a more comprehensive discussion on pool-based active learning, readers are referred to the surveys \citep{surveyaggarwal,Settles2009,Fu2013,Kumar2020}.